pcraster/pcraster/documentation/pcraster_manual/sphinx/secpcrcalcscriptfeatures.rst

    report(rep1) stack1_ = input.map;
    report(rep2) stack2_ = input.map;

-Different moments in a report moment definition are seperated by ',' as in 1,10,900,endtime that defines 4 moments.
+Different moments in a report moment definition are separated by ',' as in 1,10,900,endtime that defines 4 moments.
 A range of moments can be given by the syntax start+step..end.
 Step increases the moments up and including end.
 In the example above stack2\_ will be reported at timestep 5,10,15,25, etc. until 1000.